 What about a final report?

-Following your final grant payment, we will ask you to complete our online grant final report form.
+Following your final grant payment, we will ask you to complete our online Grant Final Report Form.
 This brief form will ask you about your success in achieving your project goals and the impact you made in our community.
 We will also ask you to report on your publicity efforts.
 Please submit this report at the completion of your project, or after your one-year grant period, or whenever you have good information to share about the impact of your grant.
-There is no set deadline; however, unless special circumstances apply, we will usually require your organization to complete a final grant report before your organization can receive another Community Enrichment Grant from us.
+There is no set deadline; however, unless special circumstances apply, we will usually require your organization to complete a final grant report before your organization can be considered for another Community Enrichment Grant from us.

 What are your top three tips to grant applicants?

 1. Call the Community Foundation staff before you start writing your proposal.
 After learning more about your project, we can offer you specific advice on how to strengthen your particular proposal.
 We may even be able to approve you for our new EZ App, which will save you considerable time.
 We recommend that you contact staff at least one week before the grant application deadline.